breera/Marvel-Characters/README.md

 2. **Character Details**:
    - Displays detailed information about a selected character.
+   -
+3. **LazyLoadImages**:
+   - Instead of fetching all images atonce by giving id , it fetches one image from one API using resourceURI as per requirements.

 3. **Reusable Components**:
    - A modular and scalable design that ensures reusability.